rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-06.md

 * [Discuss long-term place for Program Management program](https://github.com/rust-lang/leadership-council/issues/307) by TC
 * [Charter Program Management Team](https://github.com/rust-lang/leadership-council/issues/309) by Rémy Rakic (lqd)

-The first one is focusing on who's responsible for the funding and management of the Program managers (presently Nurzhan and Tomáš, and possibly Antonio Piraino serving as compiler-ops).
+The first one focuses on who's responsible for the funding and management of the Program managers (presently Nurzhan and Tomáš, and possibly Antonio Piraino serving as compiler-ops).
 Josh Triplett suggests this be the same team that would manage the Maintainers in Residence.

 The second one is concerned with chartering the PM team, listing their responsibilities and expectations.
-People management is work that plenty people (e.g. TC, Niko Matsakis, Eric Huss) have done before we joined, and it will keep happening.
+People management is work that plenty of people (e.g. TC, Niko Matsakis, Eric Huss) have done before we joined, and it will keep happening.
 The proposal acknowledges this and formalizes the role.

 ## Rust for Linux